 That question is a mouth-full.
-There are limitless ways to promote offers or in other words getting targeted traffic to that offer.
+There are limitless ways to promoteCopyright 2018 ConvertingCopy.comPage 12 offers or in other words getting targeted traffic to that offer.
 When I say "targeted traffic", I mean people who are already interested in the things which you are promoting.
 Obviously you'll see a much higher conversion/sales rate with people who are already interested in what you are writing about as opposed to people who have no interest whatsoever in whatever you are promoting.